jeengbe/vality/docs/docs/usage/validate.md

 title: Validate
 ---

 Vality exposes one validation method to rule them all: `validate(eny: Eny, value: unknown): ValidationResult`.
-It takes in an _Eny_ (will be explained soon) and a value and returns an object that contains the result of the validation.
+It takes in an _eny_ (will be explained soon) and a value and returns an object that contains the result of the validation.

 ```ts twoslash
 // @noErrors